snth/dotfiles/README.md

 That's it!
 Those three simple lines are all that we need to all of our configurations deployed to a new machine.

+### Cleaning up

+In order to clean up any files installed on the system (for example if you want to deploy a fresh clean install), delete the following files and folders:

+    for repo in $(vcsh list);
+    do
+        vcsh $repo ls-files | xargs rm
+        rm -v -rf ~/.config/vcsh/repo.d/$repo.git
+    done
+    rm -v -rf ~/.config/mr
+    rm -v -rf ~/.gitignore.d/mr
+    rm -v -rf ~/.mrconfig